Behnoushin/B-Cafe-digital-menu/README.md

 - No one can delete feedbacks
 - Logs user IP & user agent for statistics/security

+### 🧺 Kitchen Ingredient Requests
+- Chefs can submit supply requests for kitchen ingredients, including name and quantity
+- Each request can include multiple items and an optional note
+- Admins can:
+  - View all requests
+  - Approve or reject each item individually
+  - Mark items as purchased
+- Chefs can only edit or delete their requests **before admin review**
+- Permission system ensures:
+  - Only chefs can submit or edit their own requests
+  - Only admins can update item statuses or review requests
+- Admin panel supports inline item review for fast processing
+- System logs each new request via signal (ready for email or real-time notification integration)

 ---

 ## 📦 Technologies Used